vkovalchuk/zjsonpatch/README.md

-# This is an implementation of  [RFC 6902 JSON Patch](http://tools.ietf.org/html/rfc6902) written in Java.
+# Implementation of  [RFC 6902 JSON Patch](http://tools.ietf.org/html/rfc6902) in Java.

+Fork from original to use Java 8 instead of Guava library.
+Note: there is a dependency of JsonDiff on Apache commons-collections4 to be "provided"!

 ##Description & Use-Cases
 - Java Library to find / apply JSON Patches according to RFC 6902.